exadel-inc/etoolbox-authoring-kit/README.md

 </plugin>
 ```
 ### Installing assets
-For some of the **Toolkit**'s features to work properly, namely the `DependsOn` set of instructions, you need to deploy the _aem-authoring-toolkit-assets-[version].zip_ package to your AEM author instance.
+For some of the **Toolkit**'s features to work properly, namely the `DependsOn` set of instructions, you need to deploy the _etoolbox-authoring-kit-assets-[version].zip_ package to your AEM author instance.

-If you compile the **Toolkit** from the source code, you'll find the zip file under _./aem-authoring-toolkit/aem-authoring-toolkit-assets/target_ directory.
+If you compile the **Toolkit** from the source code, you'll find the zip file under _./etoolbox-authoring-kit/etoolbox-authoring-kit-assets/target_ directory.

 If you are using ready artifacts, the easiest way is to append the `DependsOn` package to one of your content packages.
 Since `DependsOn` is small in size, this will not hamper your deployment process.